Meet the HSAED Lab

 Viviana Uribe, BA

-Viviana Uribe is a first-year student in the Clinical Psychology PhD program at the University of Illinois at Chicago.
+Viviana Uribe is a third-year student in the Clinical Psychology PhD program at the University of Illinois Chicago.
 Her work takes a two-pronged approach to ask questions about increasing access to mental health care for Black and Brown communities.
 The first approach is through analysis of large epidemiological datasets; the second is through community-based research.
 Her research questions are informed by her experiences as a Chicago resident and witnessing the mental health disparities in the Black and Brown communities.
 The ultimate goal of her research is to increase mental health care accessibility for underserved communities through innovative, culturally-adapted solutions, leveraging the strengths and knowledge of these communities along the way.
 For her first-year project, Viviana used a nationally representative dataset (National Health and Nutritional Examination Survey [NHANES]) to determine the association of WIC enrollment with mental health care engagement.
-Concurrently, she is working on a master’s thesis proposal on the relationship between social determinants of health and mental health care engagement and the potentially moderating role of racial and ethnic identity.
+Concurrently, she is working on a master’s thesis proposal on the relationship between having a primary care provider and visits with a mental health professional within the past 12 months and the potentially moderating role of racial and ethnic identity.